Cherish and enrich ancestors and past loved ones

 6. Hungry Ghost Festival: Similar to the Ghost Festival in China, this Vietnamese festival involves offering food and burning joss paper to appease wandering spirits.

-Similar to the Qingming Festival the practice of burning joss paper is deeply symbolic.
-The burning of joss paper crafted as money, houses, cars, phones and even luxury goods such as a Rolex is believed to enrich and off er the ancestor comfort in the afterlife.
+Similar to the Qingming Festival, the practice of burning joss paper is deeply symbolic.
+The burning of joss paper crafted as money, houses, cars, phones, and even luxury goods like a Rolex is believed to offer comfort to ancestors in the afterlife.
 It represents the continuity of life and the ongoing relationship between the living and the dead.
-It’s not just about wealth but also about care and consideration.
-The smoke that rises from the burning joss paper is thought to carry prayers and messages to the ancestors, reinforcing the bonds of Spirits, according to familial love and respect.
-These ancestors, while no longer part of the physical world, are thought to play an active role in the lives of the living, providing guidance, blessings, and protection.
+It’s not just about wealth but also care and consideration.
+The smoke from burning joss paper is thought to carry prayers and messages to ancestors.
+This reinforces the bonds of spirits, according to familial love and respect.
+Ancestors, while no longer part of the physical world, are thought to play an active role in the lives of the living.
+They provide guidance, blessings, and protection.